Vivek Agnihotri: Filmmaking

 Agnihotri debuted in Bollywood with Chocolate (2005), a remake of the 1995 Hollywood neo-noir crime thriller The Usual Suspects.
 Critical reception of the movie was negative, and the film fared poorly at box office.
 In 2018, Bollywood actress Tanushree Dutta would accuse Agnihotri of inappropriate behaviour during its filming.
 He allegedly asked her to strip and dance to give expression cues to her male co-star Irrfan Khan during a close-up shot and retreated only after Irrfan and Suniel Shetty rebuffed him.
 Agnihotri denied the allegations as "false and frivolous", and filed a defamation case against Dutta.
 Sattyajit Gazmer, the film's assistant director, also disputed Tanushree's allegations.

 Dhan Dhana Dhan Goal is about an all-Asian football team in the United Kingdom that wins trophies while fighting on-field discrimination and the local municipality that wants to sell the team's ground.
 It received poor reception from critics and did "average" business at the box office.
 Hate Story received mixed critical reception and fared moderately at the box office.
 Buddha in a Traffic Jam featured his wife Pallavi and premiered at Mumbai International Film Festival in 2014; it was received unfavourably by critics and severely under-performed at the box office.
 Junooniyat was also subject to poor reviews and fared similarly.

 Agnihotri's 2014 erotic thriller Zid received poor reviews but did average business at the box office.
 However, Agnihotri has since claimed that credit for direction and screenplay was wrongly attributed to him, and that he was not involved with the film.
 The Tashkent Files became a sleeper box-office hit and won National Film Awards.
-In March 2022, Agnihotri released The Kashmir Files on the exodus of Kashmiri Hindus; the film has become a blockbuster hit.
+In March 2022, Agnihotri released The Kashmir Files on the exodus of Kashmiri Hindus; which become a blockbuster hit and earned him another National Film Award.
 Shortly after the release of the film, he was provided Y-category security detail across the country by the Ministry of Home Affairs based on inputs from the Intelligence Bureau.
+Agnihotri's next was medical drama film The Vaccine War (2023) which was about the development of Covaxin during the COVID-19 pandemic in India.
+The film opened to mixed reviews from the critics and emerged as a box-office bomb.

-Agnihotri has said that his upcoming film, The Delhi Files, will be the last in the Files trilogy, which is "evidently about the 1984 anti-Sikh riots."
-In November 2022, he announced another upcoming film The Vaccine War to be released on 15 August 2023, on the Indian independence day.
-The film supposedly portrays the development of a domestic vaccine for COVID-19 pandemic in India.
+His latest film The Bengal Files (2025) was originally titled "The Delhi Files on 1984 riots before The Bengal files focuses on Direct Action Day and the Nokahali Riots, the film released with mixed reviews and became a box office flop.